talent-connect/connect/README.md

 There are two important reasons why data models have two representations:

 1. Salesforce enforces a certain complexity in its data models.
 For instance, the suffix `__c` is automatically added to the name of any property we define on a model/object.
 There are also nested objects within objects.
-2. For years, CON and TP data lived in a MongoDB database, with a simple and effective data model structure that suited our needs.
+2. For years, CON and TP data lived in a `MongoDB` database, with a simple and effective data model structure that suited our needs.
 After migrating all the data to Salesforce, we essentially had two choices: update all code to access data using Salesforce’s names for objects and properties, or create a wrapper / abstraction to maintain our “core” domain models as they’ve been.
 We chose the latter.

 To convert data from one domain representation to another, we use **Mapper** classes.
 Look for file names ending in `.mapper`.

-Our `nestjs-api` thereafter uses GraphQL and code generation (codegen) to defining types (both TS types and GraphQL object tpyes) in various places.
-You can think of this as the data models “bubbling up” from the back-end:
+Our `NestJS API` thereafter uses `GraphQL` and code generation (codegen) to define types (both TS types and GraphQL object types) in various places.
+You can think of this as the data models “bubbling up” from the backend:

-1. All our data models, or entities, start in the `libs/common-types/src/lib` folder, as typescript classes
+1. All our data models, or entities, start in the `libs/common-types/src/lib` folder as `TypeScript` classes
-2. NestJS analyzes all classes with the decorator `@ObjectType()`
+2. `NestJS` analyzes all classes with the decorator `@ObjectType()`
-3. NestJS generates a GraphQL schema, containing all our entities in the shape of object types
+3. `NestJS` generates a `GraphQL` schema, containing all our entities in the shape of object types
 4. The command `yarn graphql:codegen` uses the `graphql-codegen` tool to read the schema.
 It then generates Typescript types (see `libs/data-access/src/lib/types/types.ts`).
 It also scans all `.graphql` files for queries and mutations, and creates `react-query` queries and mutations stored in `.generated.ts` files right next to the `.graphql` file.

 ## What responsibilities are still carried by Loopback?

 - Authenticate users
 - Store credentials in its linked MongoDB database
-- Create signed urls for uploading assets to S3
+- Create signed URLs for uploading assets to S3

-## Getting started for designers

-See the [Onboarding Checklist](https://github.com/talent-connect/connect/wiki#onboarding-checklist) and [Workflow for design tasks](https://github.com/talent-connect/connect/wiki#workflow-design-tasks) in our Wiki.

-## Getting started in depth

-## Guide to the repo and working on it

-## Editor setup

 ## Good to know

-We send out automated reminder emails to ReDI Connect mentor and mentee users, for things like "you've both been in an active mentorship for 10 days, no mentoring sessions have been logged yet, please start logging them".
-See [Daily job to send notification emails to users](./DAILY-SEND-EMAIL-JOB-DOCS.md) for a full list of automated reminder emails.

-## Manual testing
+We integrated [TailwindCSS](https://tailwindcss.com/) into the `redi-connect` and `redi-talent-pool` applications to enhance styling capabilities and to enable a new UI components library - [shadcn/ui](https://ui.shadcn.com/docs).

+A newly created `shared-shadcn-ui-components` library aims to replace `Bulma` in our codebase.
+Check the usage instructions for the `shared-shadcn-ui-components` library in this [README file](https://github.com/talent-connect/connect/tree/master/libs/shared-shadcn-ui-components).

 ## About the Nx monorepo

 Main benefits:

-- code sharing between apps (admin, backend, redi connect, redi talent pool) - great for components, types, utilities, and much more
+- code sharing between apps (NestJS backend, ReDI Connect, ReDI Talent Pool) - great for components, types, utilities, and much more
 - one linter to rule them all - no more crazy pull requests with style changes
 - one command to start it all - no more four terminal windows to start all the apps
-- overall easier to extend & scale - there’s future work in the pipeline for which Nx is a great match (NestJS, Storybook, hint hint)
+- overall easier to extend & scale - there’s future work in the pipeline for which `Nx` is a great match (Storybook, hint hint)

 ## System Architecture